swift-server/sswg/proposals/0006-nio-apns-api.md

 ### Custom Notification Data

 Apple provides engineers with the ability to add custom payload data to each notification.
-In order to faciliate this we have the `APNSNotification`.
+In order to facilitate this we have the `APNSNotification`.

 #### Example
 ```swift